 The bitcoin-backed loan platforms boast that they don't do credit checks or income verification and do not charge early repayment fees.
 The loan terms and APRs are similar to unsecured personal loans, Bloomberg reports, ranging from 10 percent interest rates to over 20 percent, depending on how much collateral a loan recipient puts up.

 Denver-based Salt Lending, which was founded by the former COO of Southern Concepts Restaurant Group, started issuing bitcoin- and ether-backed loans on December 28, 2017.
 Co-founder Caleb Slade says of the $1.1 billion loan requests they've received since launch, Salt has approved $22 million in loans to individuals and cryptocurrency businesses like mining operations.

-For some of these startups, crypto-lending is just gateway to other untapped, or underserved, lending opportunities.
-Switzerland-based Sweetbridge plans to launch its crypto loan platform in about a month with a six percent interest rate.
+For some of these startups, crypto-lending is just the gateway to other untapped or underserved lending opportunities.
+Switzerland-based Sweetbridge plans to launch its crypto loan platform in about a month with a 6 percent interest rate.
 But, says Sweetbridge CFO David Henderson, the startup is also working on ways to offer loan services to businesses that typically have a difficult time getting lines of credit or traditional loans.

 Sweetbridge is exploring different ways to help businesses leverage assets like crops or invoices.
 It's partnering with an agriculture commodity platform that's trying to help farmers in Asia, Africa, and South America leverage their future yields to get cheap cash loans.
 It's also brokered a deal with Mattereum, a company that's creating the software necessary to represent physical assets like future crop yields on the blockchain -- which was co-founded by Vinay Gupta, an early contributor to Ethereum.
 "Loans are only the first stepping stone to a paradigm shift," says Gupta.